-10.17 Turning to matters of Health and Safety, the site is located within a Consultation Zone for a major hazard site.
-The Health and Safety Executive (HSE) has therefore assessed the application through its planning advice web app, based on details input by officers.
+10.19 Turning to matters of Health and Safety, the site is located within the middle Consultation Zone for a major hazard site.
+The Health and Safety Executive (HSE) has therefore re-assessed the revised proposals through its planning advice web app, based on details input by officers.
 The HSE have advised that: